olooney/oranlooney.com/content/post/jeopardy.md

         content = chat_response.choices[0].message.content
         return content

-Most contestants look very similar to this with variations like using a different model name, swapping `client.chat` for `ollama.chat`, doing a little formatting for Llama3, etc. The one contestant that's slightly more complicated is our RAG agent:
+Most contestants will look very similar to this, just with minor variations like using a different model name, swapping `client.chat` for `ollama.chat`, doing a little formatting for Llama3, etc. The one contestant that's slightly more complicated is our RAG agent:

     @retry_decorator
     def mattea(category: str, clue: str) -> str: